Picking a Guardian for your Child

 Naming a guardian for your child is important.
 No one likes to consider the idea of leaving their children before they want, but it’s important to plan for their care.
 If you don’t take the steps to name a guardian, then the choice of who cares for your children is no longer up to you.
 It’s up to the government.
 Do you want a bureaucrat to decide who will raise your son or daughter?
 Of course you don’t, but picking a guardian for your children to provide care in your absence is much more important than just a name.
+Choosing a guardian for your child could be one of your most important parenting decisions.

 "An inheritance obtained too early in life is not a blessing in the end." -Proverbs 20:21